scalawithcats/scala-with-cats/src/pages/foldable-traverse/unapply.md

 ```

 The reason for this failure is that
-the compiler can't find
+the compiler can't find an implicit `Applicative`.
-an implicit value for its `Applicative` parameter.
-This isn't a problem we're causing---we
+This isn't a problem in our code---we
 have the correct syntax and instances in scope---it's
 simply a weakness of Scala's type inference
 that has only recently been fixed
 (more on the fix in a moment).

 To understand what's going on,
 let's look again at the definition of `sequence`:

 ```scala